 This appendix is intended to augment the existing inspection guidance in this procedure to identify regulatory concerns and licensee activities associated with the lifting and replacement of SGs.
 Some of the discussion below may overlap previous guidance and is provided only for clarity.
 The list provided below contains guidance on the various areas of inspection interest.

 Has the licensee established safe load paths from the containment building and along the haul route to identify potential interactions with equipment important to safety?
-Has the licensee performed an evaluation to establish that the safe load path that has been chosen is the most effective method of moving the SGs and has the least potential for interaction between the SGs and safety-related SSCs?
+Has the licensee performed an evaluation to establish that the safe load path that has been chosen is the most effective method of moving the SGs and has the least potential for interaction between the SGs and safety-related systems, structures, and components (SSCs)?

-Typically the rigging and lifting for the Old Steam Generators (OSGs) and Replacement Steam Generators (RSGs) inside the containment building will be performed as a planned, engineered lift.
+Typically, the rigging and lifting for the Old Steam Generators (OSGs) and Replacement Steam Generators (RSGs) inside the containment building will be performed as a planned, engineered lift.
 Has the licensee adopted an acceptable standard (e.g., ASME B30.2, “Overhead and Gantry Cranes”) for the execution of the planned “engineered lift” of the OSGs and RSGs inside and outside of containment?

-Is the design, testing, inspection, and maintenance of the Outside Lift System (OLS) consistent with the applicable guidelines in and ?
+Is the design, testing, inspection, and maintenance of the Outside Lift System (OLS) consistent with the applicable guidelines in Regulatory Guide 1.244, “Control of Heavy Loads at Nuclear Facilities” and ASME NML-1, “Rules for the Movement of Loads Using Overhead Handling Equipment in Nuclear Facilities”?
 Is the OLS considered “single failure proof” and is the OLS specifically designed to withstand the external events (tornado, wind, seismic, natural gas line explosion, etc.) that are a part of the plant’s licensing bases with or without the largest postulated load to be lifted?

 Has the licensee performed a load test of the OLS consistent with applicable industry standards (i.e., ASME B30.2 and ASME B30.9, “Slings”) with the largest postulated load to be lifted?
 What is the largest postulated load to be lifted and how was it determined?
 Has the licensee performed full-performance tests with 100-percent of the largest postulated load to be lifted for all speeds and motions for which the system is designed to be performed?

 Does the licensee design, inspect and test the OLS attachments and rigging in accordance with applicable ASME B30 series standards?
-Does the OLS attachment and rigging meet the applicable requirements of ASME ?
+Does the OLS attachment and rigging meet the applicable requirements of ASME HRT-1, “Rules for Hoisting, Rigging, and Transporting Equipment for Nuclear Facilities”?
 Will the licensee inspect the rigging prior to use in accordance with approved procedures and will rigging operations be controlled and conducted by highly trained and qualified personnel in accordance with approved procedures?

 Has the licensee evaluated for a “whiplash” effect a loss of lifted load would have on the OLS?
 (The whip-lash effect can result from a postulated drop of a load from the OLS that can cause instability of the boom masts in the reverse direction, i.e., the masts will not flip over backwards and impact SSCs.)